-OTHER EXTERNAL DIRECTORS Identify the other external directors and give details of the reasons due to which they may not be considered proprietary or independent and their relationships, whether this may be with the company, its executives or its shareholders Personal or corporate name of the director Reasons Company, director or shareholder which he maintains the relationship Profile MR. TOMÁS DAGÁ GELABERT His relationship is not covered within the current definitions of executive, proprietary or independent director.
+OTHER EXTERNAL DIRECTORS Identify the other external directors and give details of the reasons due to which they may not be considered proprietary or independent and their relationships, whether this may be with the company, its executives or its shareholders Personal or corporate name of the director Reasons Company, director or shareholder which he/she maintains the relationship Profile MR. TOMÁS DAGÁ GELABERT His relationship is not covered within the current definitions of executive, proprietary or independent director.
 He is a partner in the law firm Osborne Clarke, which renders legal and tax services to the Group.
 Grifols, S.A.
 Mr. Tomás Dagá Gelabert has served as director of Grifols, S.A. since April 2000 and as Vice-Secretary of the Board since May 2016.
-He is currently partner and founder of the law firm Osborne Clarke in Spain and was managing director until June 2017.
+He is currently partner and founder of the law firm Osborne Clarke in Spain and was its managing director until June 2017.
 Previously he worked in the corporate and tax department of Peat Marwick Mitchell & Co. in Barcelona.
 He holds a degree in Law from the University of Barcelona.
 He is currently a member of the administration bodies of several companies within the Grifols Group.
-He is a board member of Alkahest Inc. as well as trustee and Secretary of the private foundation Victor Grifols i Lucas and trustee of the Probitas Fundación MR. THOMAS GLANZMANN His relationship is not covered within the current definitions of executive, proprietary or independent director.
-He is the majority shareholder in Glanzmann Enterprises AG, a company that has rendered consultancy services to the Group from 2011 until March Grifols, S.A.
-Mr. Thomas Glanzmann has served as director of Grifols, S.A. since April 2006 and as non-executive Vice-Chairman since 1 January 2017.
+He is a board member of Alkahest Inc. and board member of Shanghai RAAS Blood Products Co., Ltd.; as well as trustee and Secretary of the private foundation Victor Grifols i Lucas and trustee of the Probitas Fundación Privada foundation, and Secretary non-member of Progenika Biopharma, S.A.

+OTHER EXTERNAL DIRECTORS Identify the other external directors and give details of the reasons due to which they may not be considered proprietary or independent and their relationships, whether this may be with the company, its executives or its shareholders Personal or corporate name of the director Reasons Company, director or shareholder which he/she maintains the relationship Profile MR. THOMAS GLANZMANN His relationship is not covered within the current definitions of executive, proprietary or independent director.
+He has rendered consultancy services to the Group from 2011 until March 2019.
+Besides, he has been a director for more than 12 years.
+Grifols, S.A.
+Mr. Thomas Glanzmann has served as director of Grifols, S.A. since April 2006 and as non-executive Vice-Chairman since 1 January 2017, and Chairman of the Sustainability Committee since December 2020.
 From 2006 until 2011 he was the Chief Executive Officer and President of Gambro AB.
 Previously, Mr. Glanzmann was the CEO and Managing Director of HemoCue AB.
-Between 1988 and 2004 he held various positions at Baxter Healthcare Corporation: Senior Vice-

-OTHER EXTERNAL DIRECTORS

-Identify the other external directors and give details of the reasons due to which they may not be considered proprietary or independent and their relationships, whether this may be with the company, its executives or its shareholders

-Personal or Reasons Company, Profile

-corporate director or

-name of the shareholder

-director which he

-maintains the

-relationship

-2019.
-Besides, he President and Senior

-has been a director Corporate Officer of Baxter

-for more than 12 Healthcare Corporation,

-years.
-President of Baxter Bioscience, Chief Executive

-Officer of Immuno

-International; and President of

-the European Biotech Group.

-Between 1984 and 1988, he

-worked at Philip Morris

-becoming country manager

-for Norway, Denmark and Iceland.

-iceland.

-He holds a B.A. degree in

-Political Science from

-Dartmouth College, United

-States, and an M.B.A. from

-IMD, Lausanne - Switzerland.

-He also holds a Board of Directors Certification from

-the UCLA Anderson School of

-Management, USA.

-The state of the s

-Mr. Thomas Glanzmann was

-a Senior Advisor to the

-Executive Chairman and a

-Managing Director at the

-World Economic Forum in Davos from 2004-2005 and

-the Chairman of the Plasma

-Protein Therapeutics

-Association (PPTA) between

-2000 and 2001.

-Ho convoc on a Director or

-He serves as a Director on the Board of Alcon, Inc. and is

-a Healthcare Advisor to

-Madison Dearborn and

-Partners.
-He is a Founder and

-General Partner of Medical

-Technology Venture Partners

-in California, United States.

-MR. RAMÓN His relationship is not Grifols, S.A.
-Mr. Ramón Riera is a director

-RIERA ROCA covered within the of Grifols S.A.
-He joined
+Between 1988 and 2004 he held various positions at Baxter Healthcare Corporation: Senior Vice-President and Senior Corporate Officer of Baxter Healthcare Corporation, President of New York of Immuno International; and President of the European Biotech Group, among others.
+Between 1984 and 1988, he worked at Philip Morris becoming country manager for Norway, Denmark and Iceland.
+He holds a B.A. degree in Political Science from Dartmouth College, United States, and an M.B.A. from IMD, Lausanne - Switzerland.
+He also holds a Board of Directors Certification from the UCLA Anderson School of Management, USA.
+He is a member of several committees at Alcon, Inc. (among others, the sustainability, compensation and innovation committee) as